gmalim/attractmode_support/README.md

 Options:

-- [AMtitles.txt](AMtitles.txt): An example file is provided.
-Update AMtitles.txt in a text editor if you want to change the order of specific games in Attract-Mode (e.g. if you prefer *umk3* to appear between *mk3* and *mk4*).
+- [AMtitles.txt](data/AMtitles.txt): An example file is provided.
+Update this file in a text editor if you want to change the order of specific games in Attract-Mode (e.g. if you prefer *umk3* to appear between *mk3* and *mk4*).
 You can also explicitly add a display title tag to games that are part of a series (e.g. *starwars*, *esb* and *jedi* as part of the same 'Star Wars' series).
 - **AMhiscores.ini** generated by [hiscoreanalysis.py](hiscoreanalysis.py)
 - **AMbenchmarks.ini** generated by [benchmarkanalysis.py](benchmarkanalysis.py)
 - **AMbezels.ini** generated by [bezelanalysis.py](bezelanalysis.py)